 Teaching your child about safety

-Teaching your child about the world means telling your little one about history, and nature, and being kind to others, but it also means letting him know how to stay safe.
+Teaching your child about the world means telling your little one about history and nature and being kind to others, but it also means letting them know how to stay safe.

 Home safety